 Higher Education Marketing: Strategies and Trends to Know

-With college enrollment decreasing for the eighth year in a row, boosting your school’s marketing efforts is more important than ever.
-Your push should begin with educating yourself and your marketing team about current higher ed trends in student recruitment, then strategizing on how to put these trends to work for your college or university.
+With college enrollment decreasing for the eighth year in a row, boosting your school’s marketing strategy to attract students is more important than ever.
+You should begin with educating yourself and your marketing team about current higher ed trends in student recruitment, then strategizing on how to put these trends to work for your college or university.

-Finally, make sure to analyze results to see what works—and what doesn’t—in your refined college or university marketing plan.
+Finally, make sure to analyze results to see what works—and what doesn’t—in your refined college or university marketing campaign.

 With a solid understanding of current higher ed trends, you’re ready to devise a marketing plan for your college or university.
 Get input from other departments on campus and review your website to ensure that messaging and branding are cohesive with the plan you intend to implement.